GrimbiXcode/MATLAB_DrawComplex/README.md

 ![Image of output from example](/images/PrintedComplexPointer.jpg)

 ### Have fun!
-and please let me know about bugs or any suggestions,, thanks!
+and please let me know about bugs or any suggestions,thanks!